Can you save money with a smart meter for business?

 Regulations aside, energy suppliers are keen to push the rollout of smart meters as it means they’ll no longer need to estimate business energy use and they can save money by cutting the number of meter readers they send to homes and businesses.

-Why has the smart meter rollout been pushed back?
+When is the smart meter rollout?
+Why has it been pushed back?

 The estimated cost of the smart meter initiative is £7 billion, and this will be passed on to households and businesses via their energy bills.
 The original target of having 85% of smart meter installations completed by 2020 was pushed back to 2024.
 This has since been pushed back further, to the end of 2025.